 Measuring satisfaction in the NHS

-“How likely are you to recommend our library service to colleagues if they needed similar information or resources?”
+“How likely are you to recommend our knowledge and library service to colleagues if they needed similar information or resources?”

 Measuring satisfaction in academic institutions and academic libraries